Skip to main content

 Third-Party Manufacturer Timelines

-TicWatch Update Schedule - Mobvoi typically follows 3-6 month post-Google release timing:
+Mobvoi typically follows 3-6 month post-Google release timing.

-• Casio, TAG Heuer premium watches: Typically 6-12 month delays
+• Casio, TAG Heuer: Typically 6-12 month delays for premium watches.

 Regional Rollout Patterns